Kavi Mailing List Manager Help

 Depending on the moderator's MUA, sending a 'reject' command may be as simple as clicking 'Reply', because most MUAs automatically insert the 'From:' address of the moderation message into the 'To:' field, which rejects the message.
 Replying to the sender usually inserts the 'Reply-To:' address into the 'To:' field, which approves the message.
 Using the 'Reply to all' option usually approves the message and also sends a command to the 'CC:' address, which adds the address to the Poster List.

-These commands will appear in the body of the moderation message, as shown in the Sample moderation message.
+These commands appear in the body of the moderation message, as shown in the Sample moderation message.

 Important